Microarray Analysis

 Data and preprocessing quality can be checked in the different outputs and QC plots:

-1. Interactive table with GSEA statistics.
-This table can be downloaded.
+1. GSEA table.
+Table with the statistics of the gene set enrichment analysis.
 Click here for more information on this table.

-2. Barchart of the most significantly enriched genesets.
-You can select the number of genesets in the chart.
+2. Barchart.
+The plot displays statistics of the most top enriched genesets.
 Click here for more information on this figure.

-3. Network of the most significantly enriched genesets.
+3. Network.
+The network visualizes the relationship between the most significantly enriched genesets.
 The edge thickness is proportional to the Jaccard Index (i.e., number of shared genes/total number of gene in both genesets).
-You can select the network layout and number of genesets in the network.
 Click here for more information on this figure.